dwilding/clear-the-deck/README.md

 above, you will need to enclose it in round brackets.

 Finally, the keyword 'or' turns chains of deals into different possibilities within the same deal.
-For example, `1... or 2` means "deal 1 card, then deal as many cards as you like; or just deal 2 cards".
+For example, `1... or 2` means "deal 1 card then deal as many cards as you like, or just deal 2 cards".
 Perhaps surprisingly, `5 or 5` doesn't simply mean "deal 5 cards".
 Rather, it means "deal 5 cards to a person or deal 5 cards to a different person", or in other words, "deal 5 cards to one of 2 people".
 A simpler way to specify that a chain of deals should be directed